FuseByExample/horo-app/README.md

 All of the above `ws-` bundles are based on Spring DM.

-There are two additional parent projects that simplify the Maven project configuration:
+There are three additional parent projects that simplify the Maven project configuration:

 * `bundle-parent` - used as parent by all bundles
 * `camel-bundle-parent` - used as parent by all bundles